Ryfoo/Http-Server-Using-Raw-Sockets/README.md

 **Python** — standard library only.
 No third-party packages.
 The `socket` module handles all network I/O, `threading` will handle concurrency, and `json` handles body serialization.

-**Go** — using net package, for certain functionalities and possibly the whole program.
+**Go** — using net package, for stress-testing, and  orchestration.

-**C** — Just being C, the mighty (context-relative not absolutely), it's powerful enough, and using it is as using the System's System Calls API itself (kind of).
+**C** — just being C, the mighty (context-relative not absolutely), it's powerful enough, and using it is as using the System's System Calls API itself (kind of).

 ---